 During the 2010-11 season, while head coach Michael Llanas was attending to the birth of his child, Perry stepped in as head coach and helped lead Owens to an upset of No. 2 Schoolcraft College and Kalamazoo Valley Community College.

-Perry joined the program with 12 years of basketball coaching experience, with the final eight of those 12 at St. Ursula Academy in Toledo, OH.
+Perry joined the program with nine years of basketball coaching experience, with the final eight of those at St. Ursula Academy in Toledo, OH.

 During his time there, Perry served as St. Ursula Academy's freshman and JV girls head basketball coach.
 His teams amassed an overall record of 127-29, won two City League championships and finished City League runner-up three times.

 Perry is a graduate of Toledo St. John's Jesuit High School and went on to play intercollegiate basketball at Tiffin University.
-He is the Manager of Solution Sales at Tranztec Solutions, Inc. in Perrysburg.
+He is an Account Executive for USF Holland in Bowling Green.
 He and his, wife, Susan, reside in Toledo and have two daughters, Madeline and Lauren.